avatar Post

 • Triggering workflows based on changes in the repository.

-• Setting up AWS credentials using GitHub Secrets.
+• Setting up AWS credentials using GitHub Secrets (or, preferably, using OIDC for better security).

 • Running Terraform commands (e.g., terraform plan, terraform apply) to manage infrastructure.